StephenStaklinski/alphamissense_asns/README.md

 ## Comparative analysis of ASNS variant pathogenicity predictions by AlphaMissense and known ASNSD associated variants in the literature

 The goals of this repo are to:
-1. perform a comparative analysis of predicted ASNS variant effects to known effects in the ASNSD literature
+1. Perform a comparative analysis of predicted ASNS variant effects to known effects in the ASNSD literature.
-2. simplify the accessibility of data from AlphaMissense predictions for use by those caring for patients with a potential diagnosis of ASNSD.
+2. Simplify the accessibility of data from AlphaMissense predictions for use by those caring for patients with a potential diagnosis of ASNSD.

 ### AlphaMissense